 The following understandings drive the principles presented in this book:

-- Teaching and learning in a fully asynchronous online delivery mode is fundamentally a communications challenge caused by transactional distance (Moore, M., 1993).
+- Teaching and learning in a fully asynchronous online delivery mode is fundamentally a communications challenge caused by the effects of transactional distance (Moore, M., 1993).
 What is gained in distance education in terms of reach is hampered by a loss of semantic richness in asynchronous communication compared to the semantic richness of face-to-face communication (Daft, R. L., R. H. Lengel, 1986).

 - Each form of communication, e.g. text, image, video, audio, interactive multimedia, has inherent strengths and weaknesses to convey information compared to other forms of communication (Kozma, 1991), though these differences are not deterministic.
 Context, purpose, audience, rhetorical impact, professional competency, and feasibility are considerable factors in the decision to select a certain form of communication for instructional media instead of another.